chunkifydev/cli/README.md

 > [!NOTE]
 > The video bitrate and / or the audio bitate are mandatory for HLS output

-You will have the following files:
+Now we have 2 renditions that belongs to the same Manifest:

 ```bash
 manifest.m3u8